AKMGames/Numbers-War-Grand-Drop/README.md

 **ListTicket:** This is where the player economy comes alive.
 - Earned a Gold ticket but don't need the discount right now? **List it**.
 Set your price in **GRAND**, and the ticket goes into escrow inside the contract safe, locked, and visible to every player on the **marketplace**.

+**BuyTicket:** The other side of the marketplace.
+- See a Gold ticket listed for a good price?
+Buy it. **GRAND** goes straight to the seller, ticket comes straight to you.
+No waiting, no approval, no middleman.

+# GrandDrop (my favourite)
+Address: [0xcC749aA09217E82269C2E192aA41a3d359677413](https://testnet.snowtrace.io/address/0xcC749aA09217E82269C2E192aA41a3d359677413/contract/43113/code) | Avalanche Fuji Testnet

+This is where everything comes together. **GrandToken** handles the currency. **GrandTicket** handles the entry. **GrandDrop** handles everything else, player profiles, match sessions, result verification, prize distribution, and the sell economy.
+Every player interaction that matters happens here.
+Every GRAND won in a match flows through here.
+Every match result is verified here.
+**Three roles keep the system in balance:**
+- **The Owner:** deploys the contract, sets the admin, nothing else.
+- **The Admin:** the server wallet.
+Creates sessions, signs match results, cannot be a player, cannot hold **GRAND**
+- The Player everyone else.
+Competes, earns, trades, cashes out.
+  No role can cross into another.
+The contract enforces every boundary.
+This is the contract that makes Grand Drop trustless.

+- Top functions:

+**CreateProfile:** Before anything else you need an identity.
+- CreateProfile is the first transaction every player makes.
+Choose a username, confirm it on-chain, and from that moment you exist in the Grand Drop universe permanently.
+- But there are rules. **Owner** cannot create a profile. **Admin** cannot create a profile.
+This keeps the people running the system completely separate from the people playing it.
+No insider advantage.
+No hidden accounts.

+**CreateSession:** This is where a match becomes real.
+- When the server finds a full lobby, it calls CreateSession on-chain.
+Player addresses, their ticket types, the session ID all recorded on Avalanche in one transaction.
+- The moment this function runs: Every ticket is burned — no going back.Every player's pool contribution is calculated and locked.
+The session is live on-chain.
+- Normal ticket holders already pre-paid their pool value at BuyNormalTicket nothing extra pulled from them.
+- Reward ticket holders pay their discounted amount directly Bronze pays 90, Silver pays 50, Gold pays 25, Platinum pays nothing
+- The pool is locked.
+The match starts.
+The contract is now holding every GRAND that will drop from that plane.
+- Only Admin can call this function.
+And Admin cannot play.
+The separation is absolute.